HumeAI/hume-api-examples/evi/evi-python-phone-calling-proxy-server/README.md

 ## Overview

+This example spins up a proxy server to connect Hume AI's Empathic Voice Interface (EVI) with a telephony provider.
+We showcase Twilio as the sample provider, but this pattern is meant for proxy-based calling integrations.
+If you're building directly on Twilio, use Hume's [simpler integration via webhook](https://dev.hume.ai/docs/integrations/twilio) instead.

-This example uses Hume AI's Emphatic Voice Interface (EVI) to respond to phone calls via Twilio.
-The example includes a mock Tool call to update the user calling in on the status of their customer support request.
-EVI is able to parse the ticket ID from speech and make the tool call.
+The example includes a mock tool call to update the caller on the status of their customer support request.
+EVI parses the ticket ID from speech and executes the tool call.
 [Learn more about tool calling with EVI here.](https://dev.hume.ai/docs/speech-to-speech-evi/features/tool-use)

 ## What this example demonstrates